VuchkoS/Vuchkova/README.md

-- 👋 Hi, I’m @Vuchkova
+- 👋 Hi, I’m @Vuchkova.
+I am on the road to become a software developer.
+Starting almost from scratch.

 - 👀 I’m interested in AI, neuroscience, blockchain, quantum physics